 The second part of the plant’s scientific name – pumila – means small or dwarf, which refers to its size.

-Native plants to the West Indies and Florida and Cuba, the plant is generally known with its common name –coontie palm and is the only Zamia species found in the United States.
+Native plants to the West Indies, Florida, and Cuba, the plant is generally known by its common name –coontie palm, and is the only Zamia species found in the United States.